 |You can loft a lantern at Pingxi or Shifen|

 The next two stations Linjiao and Wangu people tend to bypass because they want to get off at Shifen.
 There is, however, a newer bike/walking path along the Keelung River between Pingxi and Linjiao.

-Shifen is the tourist mecca because they want to send up good luck sky lanterns.
-So after the train leaves people purchase the lanterns, write messages on them, have their picture taken and let the lantern go, then get back on the next train.
-There are many snacks that can be had along the tracks.
-If you walk up the Shifen Old Street as it curves to the right you will come to a local minced pork lunch place.
-Cheap, good and a great local experience.
+Shifen is the tourist mecca because everyone wants to send up good luck sky lanterns.
+So after the train leaves, people purchase the lanterns, write messages on them, have their picture taken, let the lantern go, and then get back on the next train.

 |Where the action is|